JEI981214/Tri-modal-bitonicX-based/README.md

 This package contains the MATLAB code which is associated with the following paper:

-Yuchan Jie, Xiaosong Li* Fuqiang Zhou, and Tao Wang "Tri-modal medical image fusion and denoising  based on bitonicX filtering " ,IEEE Transactions on Instrumentation and Measurement,
+Jie Y, Li X, Zhou F, et al. Tri-modal medical image fusion and denoising based on bitonicX filtering[J].
+IEEE Transactions on Instrumentation and Measurement, 2023 (99): 1-1.

 Edited by Yuchan Jie.